olligobber/LocalNonogram/README.md

 ## Running

 Building and running the project is done using `cabal`. `cabal build` will build the project, `cabal run` will run it, and `cabal clean` will clean up the temporary build files. `cabal run` will also build the project if it is out of date.
-The executable takes a size from standard input, and then prints the count to standard output.
-For example, `cabal run <<< "4"` will print `51234`.
+The executable takes a size from standard input, one value for a square and two for a rectangle, and then prints the count to standard output.
+For example, `cabal run <<< "4"` will print `51234`, and `cabal run <<< "2 5"` will print `810`.

 ## Haskell Source Code